 Butler Building.
 Located in the same building as the Campus Book Store, right next to Student Accounts and Records.
 Our main entrance is across from Clet Hall.
 A wheelchair accessible entrance is located on the North side of the building facing the Power Vista parking lots.

-All students are eligible to receive health care at Student Health Services.
-Student Health Services is available to all full-time undergraduate students (campus residents and commuters).
-Part-time and graduate students who wish to receive health care at Student Health Services are charged a health service fee on a per semester basis.
+All students are eligible to receive healthcare at SHS.
+Full-time undergraduate students are eligible for services.
+Insurance is not required to be seen at SHS.
+A self-pay rate of $30 has been established to ensure the health needs of all our students are met.
 Students are required to present both their NU student ID and insurance card at each visit.
 Students who do not have health insurance can call our staff directly at 716.286.8390 or stop in to discuss options available.

 Medical services are provided by a family nurse practitioner and a part-time collaborating physician.
 Nursing care is provided by professional registered nurses.